codiply/epsilon/readme.md

 You can setup the application to use your gmail account to send emails by copying `Unversioned.template.config` into `Unversioned.config` and fill in your credentials.
 You will also need to enable access by giving [access for less secure apps](https://www.google.com/settings/security/lesssecureapps).

+## Google Api Key

+You will need to use a Google Api Key in order to access the [Google Geocoding Api](https://developers.google.com/maps/documentation/geocoding/intro) (see link on how to setup one).
+The key should be entered in the `Unversioned.config`.

 ## Checklists

 ### New Country Checklist